 Good call!
+Now is the perfect time to begin planning your trip and making reservations before the sites fill up for the season.
 You'd be hard pressed to choose a more beautiful location for a camping trip that's certain to be filled with lasting memories.
-With campsites available on 18 of the 21 islands included in the National Lakeshore, plus a single site on the mainland, there's plenty of options for all levels of adventurers.
+With campsites available on 18 of the 21 islands included in the National Lakeshore, plus a single site on the mainland, there are plenty of options for all levels of adventurers and would-be adventurers.

-So follow along for insider camping tips from someone (me!) who spends almost all their free time exploring and camping in the Apostles.
+Follow along for insider camping tips and all the best locations from someone who spends basically all their free time exploring and camping in the Apostles.

-Stars twinkle against a perfectly dark canvas on Michigan Island
+Stars twinkle against a perfectly dark canvas on the Michigan Island sand spit

 FIRST THINGS FIRST